bithippie/bithippie.github.io/_technology/paywall.md

 ## You've Got Mail! 📥

 I don't know about you, but I have trouble keeping up with the onslaught of inbound messages.
-A few times a month I have to go through the unending pile of messages in my texts, emails, LinkedIn messages, and other social media inboxes.
-It's a relentless battle against automation.
+A few times a week I have to go through the unending pile of messages in my texts, emails, LinkedIn messages, and other social media inboxes.
+It's a relentless battle against an increasing number opportunities paired with automated messaging software 😬.

-What's makes this worse for me is the knowledge that the firms sending me messages have purchased my information.
+What's makes this worse for me is the knowledge that the firms sending these messages have purchased my information.
 I never expressed any interested in hearing from them.
 These messages are noise, a distraction!

 For those who aren't aware, buried in the Terms of Service of many free-to-use websites is language forfeiting your rights to digital privacy.
 Companies regularly buy and sell our information.
 I find it insane 🤯 that there exists a marketplace for people's information, but this is the world we live in.